sskender/postgres-pgadmin-docker/README.md

 docker-compose down     # stop
 ```

 Open browser and navigate to [localhost:8080](http://localhost:8080).
-Default values for pgadmin login are *mail@example.com* and *password123*.
-When adding a new server use *postgres* as host, port is default *5432*. *user* and *strongpassword* are login credentials.
+Default values for pgadmin login are *postgres@example.com* and *strongpassword*.
+When adding a new server use *postgres* as host, default port is *5432*.
+Login credentials are *postgres* and *strongpassword*.
 If you changed these values, use those instead.